hobbyfarm/e2e-testing/README.md

 npm install
 ```

-Inside the directory, you can run several commands:
+Once it is completed, you can run several commands:

 ```bash
 # runs the end-to-end tests